NERC-CEH/eddystore/pages/use_eddystore.md

 # Introduction
 Eddystore is a system for parallel processing of eddy covariance data on JASMIN.
-In this document, I demonstrate how to run it.
+This document gives a brief demonstration of how to run it.

 # Manually setting up processing jobs using `eddystore` on JASMIN